 Instead of processed food with added sugar, you can opt for fruits and vegetables with natural sugar content.

 Although maintaining a healthy blood sugar level is essential for your body, high levels can lead to insulin resistance.
-Too much insulin increases the chance of developing diabetes.
+Chronically high blood sugar can lead to insulin resistance, which increases the risk of developing type 2 diabetes.
 So, avoid foods such as candy, energy drinks and soda.
 These contain high amounts of sugar, which can spike your blood sugar levels.

 Your mouth contains bacteria, which produce lactic acid on sugar consumption.
 Too much of it causes dental cavities, affecting your oral health and impacting your confidence.
 Along with reducing sugar intake, follow a good oral hygiene routine.
 It includes:

-Too much sugar in your body is linked to NAFLD, a condition associated with fat buildup in the liver.
+Excess intake of added sugars, particularly fructose, is associated with non‑alcoholic fatty liver disease (NAFLD), a condition involving fat accumulation in the liver.
 If left untreated, it can cause fatty liver.
 Therefore, avoid foods containing high fructose corn syrup.
 Although you will face difficulty at first adjusting to the lack of sugar, over time, your body will benefit greatly.

 When you focus on nutrient-rich foods instead of empty calories, your body starts to heal itself.
 Moreover, including nuts, fish, vegetables, and whole grains in your diet will make you feel less snacky.